OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_single.rst

 If you get conflicts when running onecfg upgrade refer to the :ref:`onecfg upgrade basic usage documentation <cfg_usage>` on how to upgrade and troubleshoot the configurations, in particular the :ref:`onecfg upgrade doc <cfg_upgrade>` and the :ref:`troubleshooting section <cfg_conflicts>`.

 Step 7.
-Upgrade the Database version
+Upgrade the Database Version
 ================================================================================

 .. important::

-    User of the Community Edition of OpenNebula can upgrade from the previous stable version if they are running a non-commercial OpenNebula cloud.
+    Users of the Community Edition of OpenNebula can upgrade from the previous stable version if they are running a non-commercial OpenNebula cloud.
 In order to access the migrator package a request needs to be made through this `online form <https://opennebula.io/get-migration>`__.

 Make sure at this point that OpenNebula is not running.
 If you installed from packages, the service may have been started automatically.
 Simply run the ``onedb upgrade -v`` command.
 The connection parameters are automatically retrieved from ``oned.conf``.

 Step 8.
 Check DB Consistency
 ================================================================================

 First, move the |version| backup file created by the upgrade command to a safe place.
 If you face any issues, the ``onedb`` command can restore this backup, but it won't downgrade databases to previous versions.
-Then execute the ``onedb fsck`` command:
+Then, execute the ``onedb fsck`` command:

 .. code::